IRS Notice of Levy – Form 668a

 The IRS might issue form 668a to your bank accounts.
 If this happens the IRS will take money directly out of your bank accounts to satisfy the IRS tax debt.
 This debt could be the result of 1040 tax returns, 941 tax returns, 1120 tax returns or many others.
 If the IRS has gotten to the point that they are issuing bank levies, a formal resolution is needed for them to stop.

 The tax resolution services offered at Phoenix Financial Group will get these levies to stop.
-Our tax attorneys have the experience to get levies released and put your IRS tax debt to rest.
+Our enrolled agent have the experience to get levies released and put your IRS tax debt to rest.

 Call us at 888.572.2179 for a free consultation.